konrad1977/funswift/README.md

 !["Logo"](https://github.com/konrad1977/funswift/blob/main/Images/logo.png)

-Funswift includes several playground pages so you can see how a specific functionality can be used.
-Some of the types can be used in many different situations and we cannot cover them all.

-Our goal is to have tests and a high codecoverage.
+One of the goals is to have a very high codecoverage.
 If you find bugs - please report it in the issues or even better do a Pull Request.

 ![](https://img.shields.io/github/license/konrad1977/funswift) ![](https://img.shields.io/github/languages/top/konrad1977/funswift)

 ## Installation